Takiulhasan/TadaTracker/README.md

   c.
 Expenses </br>
   d.
 Also if the TA/DA is already paid or not.</br>

-2. TA/DA history page, this page shows the previous TA/DA entries sorted by date and unpaid entries first.
+2. TA/DA history page, this page shows the previous TA/DA entries sorted by date first.
 In the Paid column there should be a provision for changing unpaid entry to paid entry, in case it is paid later.

 [ScreenShot of TADA Entry](https://drive.google.com/file/d/1x_xTy0_tgms4SPnNngZPENr3a3yKrqUM/view?usp=sharing)<br>